benjamin-heasly/pyramid/README.md

 Pyramid readers are extensible, so you can add your own to use locally and/or contribute them to the project.

 The Readers are designed to view data in a sliding window over time, so as not to load entire data sets into memory.
-This should allow Pyramid able to work with live, online data as well as large data files.
+This should allow Pyramid to work with live, online data as well as large data files.

 ## Share Data Model: *The Neutral Zone*